saepulhilal/Monkeypox-Detection/README.md

 ---

-## Tujuan
+## Objective

-Program ini dibuat untuk mendeteksi penyakit monkeypox.
-Input pada program ini berupa gambar, gambar tersebut akan di prediksi dengan deep learning untuk mengetahui hasil dari gambar tersebut adalah terkena monkeypox atau bukan.
+This program was created to detect monkeypox.
+The input for this program is an image, which will be analyzed using deep learning to determine whether the image shows a case of monkeypox or not.

 ---

-## Kesimpualan
+## Conclusions
-1. **Jumlah Data:** Terdapat total 2142 data train dan 420 data validasi untuk pelatihan model.
+1. **Data Volume:** There are a total of 2,142 training data and 420 validation data for model training.

-2. **Arsitektur Model:**
+2. **Model Architecture:**
-   - Menggunakan model Sequential dengan base EfficientNetV2B0.
+   - Uses a Sequential model with an EfficientNetV2B0 base.
-   - Total parameter model sebanyak 38,109,553, dengan 32,190,241 parameter yang dapat di-train.
+   - The model has a total of 38,109,553 parameters, with 32,190,241 trainable parameters.
-   - Dilakukan beberapa lapisan Dense dengan dropout untuk menghindari overfitting.
+   - Several Dense layers with dropout were used to prevent overfitting.

-3. **Pelatihan Model:**
+3. **Model Training:**
-   - Model dilatih selama 30 epoch.
+   - The model was trained for 30 epochs.
-   - Hasil dari Training pada data validasi mendapatkan akurasi sebesar 0.6905 dan untuk loss sebesar 0.6921
+   - The results of training on the validation data achieved an accuracy of 0.6905 and a loss of 0.6921.

-4. **Hasil Evaluasi:**
+4. **Evaluation Results:**
-   - Setelah pelatihan, model berhasil mencapai akurasi validasi sebesar 80%.
+   - After training, the model achieved a validation accuracy of 80%.
-   - Hasil evaluasi pada data uji menunjukkan bahwa model memiliki performa baik dalam mendeteksi Monkeypox (precision 58%, recall 90%) namun kurang baik dalam mendeteksi kategori lain (precision 86%, recall 48%).
+   - Evaluation results on the test data showed that the model performed well in detecting Monkeypox (precision 58%, recall 90%) but less well in detecting other categories (precision 86%, recall 48%).
-   - Akurasi keseluruhan pada data uji adalah 67%, dengan nilai f1-score sebesar 0.66.
+   - The overall accuracy on the test data is 67%, with an F1-score of 0.66.

-Model berhasil mencapai akurasi yang baik pada data validasi, terutama dalam mengenali Monkeypox.
-Namun, masih diperlukan perbaikan khususnya dalam meningkatkan recall untuk kategori lainnya agar hasil evaluasi lebih seimbang.
-Rekomendasi penggunaan format penyimpanan model yang lebih baru juga perlu dipertimbangkan.
+The model achieved good accuracy on the validation data, particularly in recognizing Monkeypox.
+However, improvements are still needed, especially in enhancing recall for other categories to achieve a more balanced evaluation result.
+Consideration should also be given to using a newer model storage format.

 ---

-Untuk hasil deployment dapa dilihat pada [HuggingFace](https://huggingface.co/spaces/saepulhilal/gc7)
+The deployment results can be viewed at [HuggingFace](https://huggingface.co/spaces/saepulhilal/gc7)